-Permissions held by the Author role relate to the creation and publication of their own content.
-Authors can add, edit, publish and delete their own posts (but not those of other contributors).
+Permissions held by the Author role relate to creating and publishing their own content.
+Authors can add, edit, publish, and delete their own posts (but not those of other contributors).

-The most restricted role available, a Subscriber can only gain access to their User Profile – no other area of the back end is accessible.
+The Subscriber role is the most restricted role available, and a Subscriber can only gain access to their User Profile—no other area of the back end is accessible.
 Subscribers can change their password, but that’s about it.

 This role is most helpful if you want to require users to log in to read restricted content or leave comments.

-The Super Admin role is a little different, as it’s specifically designed for use on multisite networks.
-This role enables you to oversee and manage all of the sites in the same network.
+The Super Admin role is a little different, as it’s specifically designed for use on WordPress multisite networks.
+As a Super Admin, you. can oversee and manage all of the sites in the same network.

 This role is useful for network administrators, as well as designers who are assigned to multiple sites in the same network.
 It enables them to move freely among those sites, making necessary updates and changes.

 We’ve outlined each of the user roles above and the permissions associated with each.
 However, it’s also important to clarify each role’s management privileges (if any).